Scan → MusicXML · MusicXML → engraved score

 StaveWave is built for musicians and copyists who need editable MusicXML, visible warnings, and a clear explanation of how the conversion was judged.

-You can upload PDF, PNG, JPG, WEBP, or TIFF files up to 50 MB and 20 pages.
+You can upload PDF, PNG, JPG, WEBP, or TIFF files up to 100 MB and 50 pages.

 You get draft MusicXML plus a bar-by-bar score check that spotlights uncertain measures on your original page, explains each finding in plain language, and offers verified one-tap fixes.
+Verified scores can also export as compressed MXL and MIDI, or continue into the engraving service.

 Yes.
 StaveWave exports standard MusicXML for notation apps that can import MusicXML, including Sibelius, Dorico, MuseScore, Finale, and similar score editors.